How to Apply

 To apply to MAGIST, you will complete UCLA’s Application for Graduate Admission, choosing the Master of Applied Geospatial Information Systems and Technologies as your selected program.

-Applying early is strongly recommended as admission will be offered on a rolling basis.
+Applying as early as possible is strongly recommended as admission will be offered on a rolling basis.
 Students who apply early will be given first consideration for funding opportunities.

 MAGIST Application Checklist

 All applications for the MAGIST program must include the following components:

 Admission to the MAGIST program uses the Application for UCLA Graduate Admissions.
 The application is offline during August every year and will reopen on September 15, 2022.